 Tracking and planning healthy habits

-So without further ado, here are my top healthy new year tips for starting healthy habits in 2019.
+So without further ado, here are my top healthy new year tips for starting healthy habits this year.

 1. Start smudging